Ambient Mode Security Deep Dive

 Ultimately, Istio is a critical piece of infrastructure that must be maintained.
 Istio is trusted to implement some of the tenets of zero-trust network security on behalf of applications and rolling out patches on a schedule or on demand is paramount.
 Platform teams often have predictable patching or maintenance cycles which is quite different from that of applications.
 Applications likely get updated when new capabilities and functionality are required and usually part of a project.
 This approach to application changes, upgrades, framework and library patches, is highly unpredictable, allows a lot of time to pass, and does not lend itself to safe security practices.
 Therefore, keeping these security features part of the platform and separate from the applications is likely to lead to a better security posture.

 As we’ve identified in the announcement blog, operating sidecars can be more complex because of the invasive nature of them (injecting the sidecar/changing the deployment descriptors, restarting the applications, race conditions between containers, etc).
 Upgrades to workloads with sidecars require a bit more planning and rolling restarts that may need to be coordinated to not bring down the application.
-With ambient mesh, upgrades to the ztunnel can coincide with any normal node patching or upgrades, while the waypoint proxies are part of the network and can be upgraded completely transparently to the applications as needed.
+With ambient mode, upgrades to the ztunnel can coincide with any normal node patching or upgrades, while the waypoint proxies are part of the network and can be upgraded completely transparently to the applications as needed.

 Avoiding multi-tenant L7 proxies